Flood debris maintenance program

 What is happening next?

-Contractors will continue to remove flood debris from the Central West and other application sites in disaster declared local government areas.
-Contractors will also be focusing on cane farms across the Ballina, Lismore and Richmond Valley LGAs.
+Contractors will continue to remove flood debris from the Northern Rivers and other application sites in disaster declared local government areas.